NikolaRoev/zero/README.md

 - clean-up
 - testing
+- icon
-- grab the newly created latest.json file and commit it to the repo
+- grab the newly created latest.json file and commit it to the repo or wait for 2.0